 A: We own, and plan to continue to own, all or substantially all of our assets through the Operating Partnership.
 We are the sole general partner of the Operating Partnership.
-Starwood REIT Special Limited Partner, L.L.C. (the "Special Limited Partner"), a wholly-owned subsidiary of our sponsor, owns a special limited partner interest in the Operating Partnership and is its sole limited partner.
+The Special Limited Partner, a wholly owned subsidiary of our sponsor, owns a special limited partner interest in the Operating Partnership.
 In addition, each of the Advisor and the Special Limited Partner may elect to receive units in the Operating Partnership in lieu of cash for its management fee and performance participation distributions, respectively.
 See "Compensation."
 The Advisor and the Special Limited Partner may put these units back to the Operating Partnership and receive cash unless our board of directors determines that any such repurchase for cash would be prohibited by applicable law or the Operating Partnership's partnership agreement, in which case such Operating Partnership units will be repurchased for shares of our common stock.
 The use of our Operating Partnership to hold all of our assets is referred to as an Umbrella Partnership Real Estate Investment Trust ("UPREIT").
 Using an UPREIT structure may give us an advantage in acquiring properties from persons who want to defer recognizing a gain for U.S. federal income tax purposes.
-The following chart shows our current ownership structure and our relationship with our sponsor, the Advisor, Starwood Capital, L.L.C. (the "Dealer Manager"), and the Special Limited Partner.
+The following chart shows our current ownership structure and our relationship with our sponsor, the Advisor, the Dealer Manager and the Special Limited Partner.